fadeoutsoftware/WASDI/docs/JavascriptTutorial.rst

     Also, to complete the tutorial, a validated account on WASDI is required.

 In this tutorial we will introduce WASDI javascript library.
-To showcase the usage of the library and how it connect to WASDI services, an easy application will be created using Angular, a popular framework from Google.
+To showcase the usage of the library and how it connects to WASDI services, an easy application will be created using Angular, a popular framework from Google.

 Setup